toddfoster/toddfoster.github.com/books.md

 * Block, Brueggemann, McKnight, _An Other Kingdom: Departing the Consumer Culture_ (Wiley: 2016)
 * Dallas Willard, _Renovation of the Heart: Putting on the Character of Christ_ (NavPress: 2012 [2002])
 * John H. Westerhoff, _A People Called Episcopalians: A Brief Introduction to Our Way of Life_ (Morehouse Publishing: 2014)
+* Christena Cleveland, _Disunity in Christ: Uncovering the Hidden Forces That Keep Us Apart_ (InterVarsity Press: 2013)

 ## June 2016
 * Robert Heinlein, _Space Cadet_ (Tor: 2005 [1948])